AdguardTeam/Scriptlets/README.md

 ### <a name="how-to-test"></a> How to test

-Some tests are run in QUnit, some in Jest.
+Some tests are run in QUnit, some in Vitest.

 Run all tests: